The general admissions requirements listed below are expected of all applicants for the Master of Science in Speech-Language Pathology program.

 - Personal statement responding to the prompt provided in the application

 - Classes may only be used to meet one requirement

 - Classes in which you are currently enrolled can be listed.
 These must be completed prior to matriculating into the program.

 - Select applicants will be invited for a video conference interview with the DelVal SLP program admission committee member(s)

 Speech-Language Pathology Prerequisites Required:

-The Speech-Language Pathology program at Delaware Valley University requires the following courses be completed prior to commencing the M.S. program in Speech-Language Pathology:
+The Speech-Language Pathology program at Delaware Valley University requires the following courses and/or their equivalents be completed prior to starting the M.S. program in Speech-Language Pathology:

 - Intro to Speech-Language Pathology and Survey of Communication Sciences and Disorders